Improved Approximation Algorithms for Orthogonally Constrained Problems Using Semidefinite Optimization: Numerical Results

-We evaluate the performance of our Shor relaxation and Algorithm \ref{alg:matrixgwalgorithm2} for semi-orthogonal quadratic optimization problems \eqref{prob:orthogonallyconstrained}.
-For fixed $(n,m)$, we generate a random semidefinite matrix $\bm{A} = \bm{BB}^\top \in \mathcal{S}_+^{nm}$ where the entries of $\bm{B} \in \mathbb{R}^{nm \times 10}$ are standard independent random variables.
+We numerically evaluate the performance of Algorithm~\ref{alg:matrixgwalgorithm2} for semi-orthogonal quadratic optimization problems \eqref{prob:orthogonallyconstrained}. {All experiments are conducted on one Intel(R) Xeon(R) Platinum 8370C 2.80GHz CPU with 128GB of RAM, using the Julia programming language and \verb|Mosek| version 11.0.} For fixed $(n,m)$, we generate a random semidefinite matrix $\bm{A} = \bm{BB}^\top \in \mathcal{S}_+^{nm}$ where the entries of $\bm{B} \in \mathbb{R}^{nm \times 10}$ are {i.i.d. standard normal} random variables.
 We solve the Shor relaxation \eqref{prob:orth_relax_shor} and sample $N=100$ feasible solutions from Algorithm \ref{alg:matrixgwalgorithm2}.
-For comparison, we also {\blue implement the following benchmarks: \begin{enumerate} \item We sample $N$ solutions uniformly at random (Uniform, as analyzed in Section \ref{ssec:gwmatrix.haar}). \item We sample $N$ solutions using Algorithm \ref{alg:matrixgwalgorithm2} but generate $\bm{Q}$ by projecting the rectangular matrix $\bm{G}$ onto the set of semi-orthogonal matrices directly (Algorithm \ref{alg:matrixgwalgorithm2} with projection). \item We sample $N$ solutions by applying a deflation heuristic (Deflation, described in Section \ref{sec:a.deflation}). \item We follow the heuristic in \citet{burer2023strengthened}, namely, we project the reshaped leading eigenvector of $\bm{W}^\star$ (Burer and Park). \end{enumerate} We consider $n=50$ and $m \in \{1,2,5,10,15,20,25,30,50\}$.} We generate five instances for each $(n,m)$.
+For comparison, we also implement the following benchmarks: \begin{itemize} \item We sample $N$ solutions uniformly at random (Uniform). \item We sample $N$ solutions by applying the earlier deflation heuristic (Deflation). \item We follow the heuristic in \citet{burer2023strengthened}, namely, we project the reshaped leading eigenvector of $\bm{W}^\star$ (Burer and Park). \item We implement the $1/(2\sqrt{2})$-algorithm described in \citet[][Figure 3]{naor2014efficient}. \end{itemize} We consider $n= 100$ and $m \in \{1,2,5,10,15,20,25,30,40, 60, 80, 100\}$.
+We generate five instances for each $(n,m)$.